Yurtle212/SingleUserDungeonPython/README.md

 Replace this line with your GitHub account

 ## Any important comments you'd like to make about your work:
-The game should be played through pycharm.
+The game should be played through pycharm (Or anywhere where it supports \033[ colours).
 In the terminal turn on "soft wrap" if you don't wanna have to scroll sideways.

 Also, A bunch of my functions would be super hard to unit test because of the nature of the game_info dictionary.
 I did as many as I could without having to write hundreds of lines of dictionary per unit test.